atao60/axon-todo-sample-step-by-step/README.md

 Step by step
 -------

+In fact, the first steps deal with a Hello World application, to stick to the most commun minimalistic model.

 #### [Step 0](https://github.com/atao60/axon-todo-sample-step-by-step/blob/master/step0) - Helloworld ####

 A bare bone [Maven](https://maven.apache.org/) project to print a simple "Hello World!" on the console, using the File System to store the events.

 #### [Step 1](https://github.com/atao60/axon-todo-sample-step-by-step/blob/master/step1) - Helloworld again ####

-Refactoring of the [Maven](https://maven.apache.org/) pom and the runner.
+Refactoring of the Maven pom and the runner.

 #### [Step 2](https://github.com/atao60/axon-todo-sample-step-by-step/blob/master/step2) - Helloworld with [Xtend](http://eclipse.org/xtend/) ####